 “Cancel extra cable packages,” Dvorkin said.
 “I know this seems counterintuitive during isolation, but cutting costs is key until this crisis is over.”

-This is especially true if you’re paying extra for sports channels, with most professional sports now on hold.
+This is especially true if you’re paying extra for sports channels, with so many professional and college sports on hold or playing shortened seasons.
 If the main reason you have cable is to watch sports, consider cutting the cord altogether and relying on streaming services for the time being instead.

 Nonessential Food Spending